Westqa/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that sets the mode of the file hello to this
+a script that switches the current user to the user betty